-Here’s Why The Protests In Iran Probably Are Going To Get More Violent
+Iran's Rouhani Acknowledges Right To Protest, But Blasts Trump For Encouraging It

 Iranian politicians all appeared to be struggling to address the swell of protests.
 Neither Khamenei nor Rouhani had publicly addressed the protests by late Sunday.
 Mohammed-Reza Aref, a reformist leader allied with Rouhani, said he sympathized with the protesters’ aims but warned against breaking the law.
 "Attending to the welfare of our dear people is the duty of statesmen,” he wrote on Twitter.
 “However, we should be aware not to act in a way that creates tensions in the country, as this is the desire of ill-wishers of the nation that seek to take away people's hope.”

 But the protesters appear unheedful of and untethered to any of Iran’s political factions or civil society streams.
-In four days of protests, there were few if any of the green banners or ribbons that symbolized the 2009 revolt, or chants in support of former president Mohammed Khatami, who sought to liberalize Iran during his 1997 to 2005 tenure, or reformist politicians Mir-Hossein Mousavi and Mehdi Karroubi, both under house arrest.
+In four days of protests, there were few if any of the green banners or ribbons that symbolized the 2009 revolt, or chants in support of former president Mohammad Khatami, who sought to liberalize Iran during his 1997 to 2005 tenure, or reformist politicians Mir-Hossein Mousavi and Mehdi Karroubi, both under house arrest.

 "There is no space for appeasement in the current demonstrations, no signal to Khatami, nor to Mousavi,” one Tehran social scientist wrote in a note on her private Facebook page.
 “But what are these people looking for?
 [Expressing] great anger and overthrowing the regime at any price?
 Do not let these demonstrations go the direction of the Arab Spring and Syria and Libya, which would be really terrible.”

-Several participants in the 2009 revolt said they were not taking part in the current unrest – and did not know anyone who was.
-The lack of ties to the reformists may make them darlings of Iranian exiles in the West and a clique of influential Iran opponents in Washington who don’t distinguish between Iranian factions, but it also risks alienating a sizeable number of middle class Iranians, including tens of millions who waited in long lines to vote for Rouhani seven months ago.
+Several participants in the 2009 revolt said they were not taking part in the current unrest — and did not know anyone who was.
+The lack of ties to the reformists may make them darlings of Iranian exiles in the West and a clique of influential Iran opponents in Washington who don’t distinguish between Iranian factions, but it also risks alienating a sizeable number of middle-class Iranians, including tens of millions who waited in long lines to vote for Rouhani seven months ago.
 Images of protesters attacking banks and government offices may frighten away Iranians worried the country will descend into chaos.

 The protesters' lack of any patron within the political elite could lower the cost of using violence against them.
 There were already reports and video suggesting the security forces were rapidly gathering equipment and personnel to crack down.
 The Iranian government has many arrows in its quiver, including the special riot police, the plainclothes Basij militia, which answers to the Revolutionary Guard, and violent religious zealots with informal ties to the security forces.
 In 2009 rumors surfaced that the members of the Lebanese Hezbollah militia were being deployed to crack down on protesters in the capital and other major cities.
 Eight years later, not only does Iran have access to Hezbollah, it has also formed new groups drawn from Shia in Iraq and Afghanistan and has shown a willingness to deploy them in ambitious ways.